What Does “Greening Out” Mean?

 So what are you to do when you or someone nearby is greening out?
 Consider some of these methods as possible preventions and remedies:

-• CBD: Numerous reports have highlighted CBD's impact on the body's cannabinoid receptors, reporting that CBD can reduce the effects of THC.4 But keep in mind that dosage matters.5 Some studies have shown that substantially large CBD doses can cause detrimental effects.
+Numerous reports have highlighted CBD's impact on the body's cannabinoid receptors, reporting that CBD can reduce the effects of THC.4 But keep in mind that dosage matters.5 Some studies have shown that substantially large CBD doses can cause detrimental effects.

-• Stay Hydrated: It may help with alcohol, but no studies link weed to dehydration.
+Studies haven't linked weed to dehydration.
 Still, many people swear it's a side effect — most likely because of dry mouth symptoms.
 While water won't help avoid a greenout, drinking some water is never a bad idea.

-• Black Peppercorns: Anecdotal reports state that crushed black peppercorns may offset the effects of THC.
+Anecdotal reports state that crushed black peppercorns may offset the effects of THC.
 This effect may be due to black peppercorns containing the terpenes pinene, myrcene, and β-caryophyllene, but more research is needed to determine the efficacy of this method.

+Don't worry too much if none of the above methods help.
+Greening out isn't ideal, but it isn't life-threatening either.
 However, some conditions may require medical attention if exacerbated by greening out.
 Be sure to contact your medical professional if you experience any adverse effects associated with your heart, mental health, breathing, or other conditions depending on your unique body profile and medical needs.

 How to Prevent Yourself From Greening Out